Single and Multi-objective Test Cases Prioritization for Self-driving Cars in Virtual Environments: Background and Related Work

 \subsubsection{BeamNG \& AsFault.}

 Creating adequate test scenario suites for SDCs is a hard and laborious task.
-To tackle this issue, Gambi {\em et. al} \cite{DBLP:conf/issta/GambiMF19} developed and proposed a tool called AsFault \cite{Gambi2019} to automatically generate driving scenarios for testing SDCs.
-AsFault combines procedural content generation and search-based testing in order to automatically create challenging virtual scenarios for testing the lane-keeping behavior in SDC software.

-AsFault generates virtual roads which can cause the \textit{\textbf{ego-car}} (the simulated car controlled by the SDC software under test) to drive off the lane.
+To tackle this issue, Gambi {\em et al.} \cite{GambiMF19} developed and proposed a tool called AsFault \cite{Gambi2019} to generate driving scenarios for testing SDCs automatically.
+From a high-level point of view, AsFault combines procedural content generation and search-based testing in order to automatically create virtual scenarios for testing the lane-keeping behavior in SDC software.
+Specifically, AsFault leverages a genetic algorithm to iteratively refine virtual road networks towards those which cause the \textit{\textbf{ego-car}} (the simulated car controlled by the SDC software under test) to move away from the center of the lane.
 The virtual roads are generated inside a driving simulator called BeamNG \cite{beamNG}, which can generate photo-realistic, but synthetic, images of roads.
-Given such characteristics, BeamNG \cite{beamNG} has been also used as the main simulation platform in the 2021 edition of the SBST tool competition~\cite{SBST2021}.
+Given such characteristics, BeamNG \cite{beamNG} has also been used as the main simulation platform in the 2021 edition of the SBST tool competition~\cite{SBST2021}.
+Lane-keeping systems (described in the next sections) continuously track the striped and solid lane markings of the road ahead using advanced image processing, deep learning, or machine learning techniques and triggers needed control mechanisms (e.g., steering, braking, and speeding) to keep the car at the proper location regarding the road structure.

 To evaluate the criticality of generated test cases, the road networks are instantiated in a driving simulation, during which the ego-car is instructed to reach a target location following a navigation path selected by AsFault.
 During the simulation, AsFault traces the position of the ego-car at regular intervals such that it can identify Out of Bound Episodes (OBEs), i.e., lane departures.
-An \textbf{out of bound incident} is defined as \textit{``the case when the car went more than two meters out of the lane center"}.
+An \textbf{out-of-bound incident} is defined as \textit{``the case when the car went more than two meters out of the lane center"}.
 In our experiments, we use this information to label test scenarios as \textbf{\textit{safe}} (causing no OBEs) or \textbf{\textit{unsafe}} (causing at least one OBE).